iammatthi/react-boilerplate/README.md

-# React Boilerplate
+# React Boilerplate (TypeScript)

+This React Boilerplate use TypeScript.

-This react boilerplate has the following packages already configured:
+The boilerplate has the following packages already configured:
 - eslint (linter)
 - husky
 - lint-staged